cures-hub/cures-condec-jira-system-tests/README.md

 - [ ] (optional) run `atlas-clean` to clean the Jira database
 - [ ] Run Jira using `atlas-run`
-- [ ] Disable and then enable the ConDec plugin

 You are now ready to run the tests!